ecomol/RSE/README.md

 based on species diversity information (abundance or incidence) in original ecological samples.
 The methods implemented in this R package include a Bayesian-weighted estimator and two unweighted estimators All the estimators have been described in detail in the following paper:
 Predicting the number of newly discovered rare species: a Bayesian weight approach.
-Under review (2018)
+Under review in Conservation Biology (2018)

 To install, please download the file RSE_1.0.tar.gz and save it into your local directory.